jingkaihe/momm/README.md

 #### Command Line Tool

-The storage engine by default is Redis, ensure the socket is opened.
+The storage engine by default is Memcached, ensure the socket is opened.

 ```
   $ momm rate GBP CNY                  # Exchange rate by default is today.